I’ll Become a Villainess Who Goes Down in History – Episode 1

 What’s it about?
 Alicia loves playing villainess characters in otome games.
 She’s always admired how bold and strong they are in comparison to the extremely kind nature of heroines.
 That’s why it was a dream come true for Alicia when she reincarnated as a villainess, and she vows to become the greatest one her new world has ever seen.

 The title to the series is quite a bold statement, especially since I know my girl, Aria from The Villainess Turns the Hourglass, would wipe the floor with Alicia in a heartbeat.
 I have mixed feelings about the oversaturation of villainess stories—while it’s great that most of them want to defy the “evil villainess” trope and clear their names, I’m personally far more interested in characters that own up to their villainess roles.
-One of the reasons Aria is a great protagonist is because she actually isn’t afraid to play dirty and actively plot the downfall of the people who wronged her in the previous timeline.
+One of the reasons Aria is a great protagonist is because she actually isn’t afraid to play dirty and actively plots the downfall of the people who wronged her in the previous timeline.
 In short, Aria is the sort of morally gray character that most folks are supposedly craving to see more of in fiction, BUT in practice, it seems like most folks just aren’t ready to support women’s wrongs.

 Alicia's chibis working out